gruntwork-io/docs/_docs-sources/foundations/iac-foundations/initial-setup.md

 ## Configuring Gruntwork App Settings

-Configure the Gruntwork GitHub App to add this repository as an Infra Root repository.
+Configure the Grunty GitHub App to add this repository as an Infra Root repository.

 ## Update The Bootstrap Workflow